 Fluoride is a naturally-occurring mineral that helps strengthen tooth enamel and prevent cavities.
-Here, our Goulds dentists explain how topical fluoride treatments work to protect your teeth.
+Here, our Goulds dentists explain how topical fluoride treatments work to assist in caring for your teeth.

 What is fluoride?

-Fluoride is a mineral that is found in all-natural water sources and is the ionic form of the trace element fluorine, which is commonly found in the environment; fluorine reaches water sources by leaching from soil and rocks into groundwater.
+Fluoride is a mineral that is found in all-natural water sources and is the ionic form of the trace element fluorine, which is commonly found in the environment.

-When used as directed by a dentist or within the context of community water fluoridation programs, fluoride is a safe and effective agent that can be used to prevent and control dental caries (cavities).
+When used by a dentist or within your community water fluoridation programs, fluoride is a safe and effective agent that can be used to prevent and control dental cavities.